-Figure 6.1 12: FEMA NRI Summary Riverine Flooding

-rigui Hazard Type: Riverine Flooding Rank Community Social Vulnerability Community Resilience Risk Index Rating Risk Index Score Nat ional Percentile 1 Census tract 48015760502 Very High Relatively Low Relatively High 95.47 0 100 2 Census tract 48015760302 Very High Relatively Low Relatively High 94.33 0 100 3 Census tract 48015760501 Relatively High Relatively Low Relatively High 94.28 0 100 4 Census tract 48015760202 Relatively High Relatively Low Relatively High 93.36 0 100 5 Census tract 48015760400 Relatively Moderate Relatively Low Relatively High 92.96 0 100 6 Census tract 48015760301 Relatively High Relatively Low Relatively Moderate 76.12 0 100 7 Census tract 48015760100 Very High Relatively Low Relatively Low 65.98 0 100 8 Census tract 48015760201 Relatively High Relatively Low Relatively Low 61.3 0 100
+Figui re 6.1.28: FEM.
+A NRI Summary, Riverine Floodin g Rank Community Social Ommunity Vulnerability Community Hazard Type: Riverine Flooding Karik Community Resilience Risk Index Rating Risk Index Score Natio National Percentile 1 Census tract 48015760502 Very High Relatively Low Relatively High 95.47 0 100 2 Census tract 48015760302 Very High Relatively Low Relatively High 94.33 0 100 3 Census tract 48015760501 Relatively High Relatively Low Relatively High 94.28 0 100 4 Census tract 48015760202 Relatively High Relatively Low Relatively High 93.36 0 100 5 Census tract 48015760400 Relatively Moderate Relatively Low Relatively High 92.96 0 100 6 Census tract 48015760301 Relatively High Relatively Low Relatively Moderate 76.12 0 100 7 Census tract 48015760100 Very High Relatively Low Relatively Low 65.98 0 100 8 Census tract 48015760201 Relatively High Relatively Low Relatively Low 61.3 0 100

-Other factors, such as climate-driven changes like increasing precipitation and warmer sea surface temperatures may also affect the probability of future floods within Austin County.
+Climate-driven changes like increasing precipitation and warmer sea surface temperatures could affect the probability of future floods within Austin County to occur more often.
 Precipitation changes within the next 15 to 30 years are expected to be 10%-15% heavier due to increased surface temperatures.
 These increased temperatures cause more evaporation, making more water available in the atmosphere for rain events.
 Increased sea surface temperatures can cause a greater intensity of hurricanes and precipitation.
 Storms are also likely to be more severe.
 Riverine flooding in Texas is projected to have no substantial change through 2036.
 This is due to the construction of dams and reservoirs for flood management that occurred and continues to occur within the 20th century.
 There is a mixture of historical trends categorized by season, but there is no one clear trend to project future flood probabilities.
 In addition, meteorological drivers of riverine flooding (increased rainfall intensity and decreased soil moisture) are projected to have competing influences.
 If there is an increasing trend present in riverine flooding, it will be at the most extreme flood events or in the wettest parts of the state where there is so much rainfall that a decrease in soil moisture would have little mitigating impact.
-43 Table 6.1.9 below summarizes the expected climate change impacts of flooding.
+Table 6.1.9 below summarizes the expected climate change impacts of flooding.